 As corporate culture for women continues to evolve, the contributions and voices of women in the workplace are more important than ever.

-This International Women’s Day, we’re spotlighting the female CEOs who bring their expertise and passion to our coaching team here at CEO Coaching International.
+We’re spotlighting the female CEOs who bring their expertise and passion to our coaching team here at CEO Coaching International.

 We sat down with our partners and coaches — Asha Saxena, Ramona Cappello, Cynthia Cleveland, and Jacquie Hart — to learn more about their experiences as CEOs, how they approach coaching, and their advice for fellow women CEOs working to Make BIG Happen.

 If you think any of these women can help you reach your goals, let us know here.

 When you were a CEO – what was the biggest lesson you learned?

 Asha: The biggest thing is people.
 People can make or break a company.
 It’s so important to invest in your people and build culture.
 When you’re working in an organization and you’re growing so fast, you can easily forget to pay attention to the people who are inside doing the work and serving your customer.

 An architect doesn’t focus on building the best house for himself.
 He’s always building for others.
 It’s so important to practice what you preach – focus on your own people and then focus on your vendors and other key relationships critical to your success.

 Cynthia: Hire the best team possible (hopefully smarter than you are)!
 Set goals, hold your team members accountable, and celebrate your wins.

 Jacquie: We are a product of our own lived experiences.
 The way we show up is a function of that.
 Showing up and using a Listen, Learn, Lead model allows us to take in the best of an organization’s history while co-creating a future vision.